rgentul/Interactive-Lab-Hub/Lab 5/README.md

     ├── HowToUse.md
     └── ssd_mobilenet_v2_coco_2018_03_29.pbtxt
 ```
-#### Filtering, FFTs, and Time Series data. (beta, optional)
-Additional filtering and analysis can be done on the sensors that were provided in the kit.
-For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.

-Using the set up from the [Lab 3 demo](https://github.com/FAR-Lab/Interactive-Lab-Hub/tree/Spring2021/Lab%203/demo) and the accelerometer, try the following:

-**1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?

-**2. Set up averaging** Can you average your signal in N-sample blocks?
-N-sample running average?

-**3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

-Include links to your code here, and put the code for these in your repo--they will come in handy later.

 #### Teachable Machines (beta, optional)
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.